 As a writer/director PTA stays as great as he always were.
 The script is solid and stunning as Woodcock's dresses.
 Although the movie is drama there are a lot of funny moments and amount of one-liners that are just hilarious.
 Suspense as grows as grows Alma's love to Reynolds (and vice versa) and toward the end my heartbeat wasn't at a very healthy rate.
-There are also a strong sexual tense which always please me.
+There is also a strong sexual tense which always please me.
 And that amazing suspense Anderson created with everything he had: through lenses, music, editing, glances and so on.

 As for the story itself it's a film about an artist and his muse and their struggle with each other but they find a way to prevent it and live happily and *a bit* crazy.

 Soundtrack is also a very important part in Phantom Thread.
 Written by Jonny Greenwood the music sets amazingly accurately the mood for each scene.
 It can be very romantic and rhythmic or agressive and suspenseful, or even all of that at the same time.